microsoft/deep_bait/README.md

 ```

 The above command sets up the environment variables necessary and then executes the notebook server inside the CNTK docker container.
+The above commands assumes that the appropriate ports are open on the VM and that the server has been set up to accept connections from any ip.

 ## Docker
 The dockerfiles used to create the docker images can be found [here](docker).
 There is also a makefile in the folder that has al the commands for creating the docker images.